 The lily is simply bursting with symbolism.
 We've highlighted four in-depth below: femininity, love, purity and grief.
 They're what makes this flower perfect for friendship bouquets, full of happiness at weddings, and solemn and serious for funerals.

-It's the shape, the variety of colours, and the sweet scent in particular that make the lily the ideal symbol of femininity.
-That meaning dates back many centuries to ancient Egypt.
-Greek and Roman brides were often given a crown of lilies in the hope of a pure and fruitful life.
+The shape and variety of colours, and the sweet scent of the fragrant varities make some species of lily the ideal symbol of femininity.
+This symbolism dates back hundreds of years, originating with Ancient Egypt.
+Greek and Roman brides were often given a garland of lilies to wear in their hair, signifying the promise of a pure and fruitful life.

-You've probably noticed that white lilies are often used at weddings.
-The reason for this is that - in Christianity at least - white lilies symbolise virginity and purity.
-The white lily is therefore also known as the Madonna lily.
-And you may also have noticed that the lily is often depicted as a religious symbol in conjunction with the Virgin Mary.
+White lilies are often used at Christian weddings.
+The reason for this is that, just like in ancient times, white lilies symbolise virginity and purity.
+The white lily is sometimes known as the Madonna lily, and is often depicted in religious art as the symbol of the Virgin Mary.